What We Offer

 With programs housed in both the The Grainger College of Engineering and the College of Agricultural, Consumer and Environmental Sciences (ACES), the Department of Agricultural and Biological Engineering (ABE) helps students tailor their engineering and technical systems studies to fit their interests in agriculture, food, energy, and the environment.

-Undergraduate students in the ABE department can select from two different majors; Agricultural and Biological Engineering, or Technical Systems Management.
-Each major has their own unique paths students can choose to focus their studies in.
+Undergraduate students in the ABE department can select from two different majors: Agricultural and Biological Engineering or Technical Systems Management.
+Each major has its own unique specializations in which students can choose to focus their studies.
 These paths range from Nanoscale Engineering to Renewable Energy Systems to Off-Road Equipment Engineering and so much more.

 Students in our department will also be able to take advantage of all the benefits of a Big Ten university---including hundreds of study abroad opportunities---while enjoying the personalized experience of a close-knit department.
 The Department of ABE offers flexible course schedules to allow students to take part in internships, study abroad trips, experiential learning activities, and research programs.
 Undergraduate research opportunities allow students to work closely with our top-rated faculty and learn from them through hands-on experience.